AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 - Go to device settings > open *Apps* > choose *See all apps*;
 - Then tap on the right top corner menu > choose *Show system*;
-- Find *Power saver* in the app list, select it and tap on *Force stop*.
+- Find *Power saver* in the app list, select it and tap *Force stop*.
 It will remain stopped until the next restart.

 From now on, background apps are supposed to work smoothly and use the standard Android battery optimizations.